Linaro/lava/doc/v2/development.rst

 of the test job and device configuration is covered by at least one unit test.
 Some examples include:

-# Changes to an existing jinja2 device-type template which change the
+#.
+Changes to an existing jinja2 device-type template which change the
    output YAML of the device configuration need a unit test to show that the change is being included.

-# Adding a new deployment or boot method needs unit tests (including
+#.
+Adding a new deployment or boot method needs unit tests (including
    sample test jobs) which check that all ``validate()`` functions work correctly and particular tests checking for the specific details of the new method.

-# Adding a change to an existing deployment or boot method which
+#.
+Adding a change to an existing deployment or boot method which
    changes the construction of the pipeline based on test job or device configuration.
 Unit tests will be required to show that the change is being made.

 Reviewers may ask for unit test support for any change, so :ref:`talk to us <getting_support>` during development.
-You can also use an ``RFC`` prefix in your git commit to indicate that the change is not ready for merging but is ready for comments.
+You can also use an ``WIP:`` prefix in your git commit to indicate that the change is not ready for merging but is ready for comments.

 lava_dispatcher